 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
-Management Direction Management Prescriptions Applicable 47 Lands Maintain land status records by updating annually.
-No No The stand project. to All Forest Areas Section 4.
+(Y/N) Rationale Section 4.
+Management Direction Management Prescriptions Applicable to All Forest Areas 47 Lands Maintain land status records by updating annually.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Lands Review land classification and determine the need for land adjustment to meet management objectives of providing for community expansion and logical boundary adjustments.
-No No The stand project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Lands Prohibit encumbrances on lands identified for exchange, which will reduce future disposal opportunities.
-Yes No The Fores Exchange between I exchange System Ia acres of p eastern A from Reso Departme Section 4.
+Yes No The Forest Service is responding the Southeast Arizona Land Exchange, a congressionally mandated exchange of land between Resolution Copper and the United States.
+Under the exchange, approximately 2,400 acres of National Forest System lands would be exchanged for approximately 5,300 acres of private land on eight parcels located elsewhere in eastern Arizona.
+The offered private lands will be transferred from Resolution Copper to the Forest Service and the U.S. Department of the Interior BLM.
+No other lands within the proposed project area have been identified for exchange.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Law Enforcement Maintain Forest law enforcement O&M Plan.
-No No identified The stand project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Law Enforcement Provide for at least one Level IV Investigator at each Ranger District.
-No No The stand project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Law Enforcement Maintain cooperative law enforcement agreements and increasing funding levels with Gila, Maricopa, Pinal, and Yavapai Counties.
-No No The stand project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Law Enforcement Continue search and rescue cooperatively with County Sheriffs.
-No No The stand project.
+No No The standard and guideline is not applicable to the proposed project.